Nabeels16/alx-system_engineering-devops/0x02-shell_redirections/README.md

 To display the last 10 lines of a file
 To display the last 10 lines.
 To display the third line of a file
+Create a file that ends with a new line